 | Business digitalization risk

 Risk management practices

-Al Rajhi’s Board Risk Management Committee (BRMC) supports the Board of Directors in their role of overseeing the Bank’s performance in line with its risk appetite.
+Al Rajhi Bank’s Board Risk Management Committee (BRMC) supports the Board of Directors in their role of overseeing the Bank’s performance in line with its risk appetite.
 The BRMC Charter was updated to comply with SAMA’s new Corporate Governance regulations during the year under review.

 The Bank’s risk management framework is covered by the Bank’s Internal Capital Adequacy Assessment Process (ICAAP), and details the Bank’s risk appetite, risk management approach and primary risk controls.
 The ICAAP is submitted to SAMA on an annual basis following its review by the BRMC and approval by the Board.
 The BRMC then reviews and provides recommendations to the Board on the Internal Liquidity Adequacy Assessment Plan (ILAAP), which is also submitted to SAMA on an annual basis.
 The BRMC also reviews the Credit and Provisioning Policy, Operational Risk Policies, Risk Appetite Statements, Market and Liquidity Risk Policies and Information Security Policy of the Bank, submitting recommendations for the Board’s approval.

-The Asset and Liability Committee (ALCO) evolved from its role as a delegate to the Board of Directors that identifies, measures and manages the Bank’s liquidity risks, into a steering committee for the Primary Dealership Committee (PDC) and Valuation Accounting Committee (VALCOM) in 2021.
-In its new role, ALCO will provide oversight on related activities, decisions and recommendations of PDC/VALCOM.
+The Asset and Liability Committee (ALCO) evolved from its role as a delegate to the Board of Directors that identifies, measures and manages the Bank’s liquidity risks, into a steering committee for the Primary Dealership Committee (PDC) and Valuation Accounting Committee (VALCOM) during the previous reporting year, and ALCO continues to provide oversight on related activities, decisions and recommendations of PDC/VALCOM in its new role.

-Al Rajhi has strengthened its reputation over the years by receiving stable to positive credit ratings from international rating agencies despite challenging economic and geopolitical environments.
-The credit ratings for the year under review:
+Al Rajhi Bank continued to strengthen its repute among international rating agencies by receiving stable to positive credit ratings for the year under review: